gruntjs/grunt-contrib-jasmine/docs/jasmine-options.md

 These options will be passed to your template as an 'options' hash so that you can provide settings to your template.

+## options.junit
+Type: `Object`
+Default: `{}`

+Set `options.junit.path` to generate JUnit compatible XML from the task (for use in a CI system such as Jenkins).

+Set `options.junit.consolidate` to consolidate the generated XML files so that there is one file per top level suite.

 # Flags

 Name: `build`